A riverside garden in Canterbury, England.

 Big Ben in London, England.

 From London’s world-class museums to the charming villages of the Cotswolds, England is a place where history and modern life overlap at every turn.
-Its regions offers something for every interest, whether it’s literary heritage, countryside walks, or vibrant city nightlife.
+Its regions offer something for every interest, whether it’s literary heritage, countryside walks, or vibrant city nightlife.

 This travel guide highlights the best of England, from what to expect, how to get around, and the top experiences to include on your itinerary.